Conformal Temporal Logic Planning using Large Language Models: Problem Formulation

-Consider a mobile robot governed by the following dynamics: $\bbp(t+1)=\bbf(\bbp(t),\bbu(t))$, where $\bbp(t)\in\ccalP\subset\mathbb{R}^n$ stands for the state (e.g., position and orientation) of the robot, and $\bbu(t)\in\mathbb{R}^b$ stands for control input at discrete time $t$.
-We assume that the robot state $\bbp(t)$ is known for all time instants $t\geq0$.
+\textbf{Robot System and Skills:} Consider a robot governed by the following deterministic and known dynamics: $\bbp(t+1)=\bbf(\bbp(t),\bbu(t))$, where $\bbp(t)$ stands for the robot state (e.g., position and orientation), and $\bbu(t)$ stands for control input at discrete time $t$.
 The robot has $A>0$ number of abilities/skills collected in a set $\ccalA\in\{1,\dots,A\}$.
 Each skill $a\in\ccalA$ is represented as text such as `take a picture', `grab', or `move to'.
-Application of a skill $a$ at an object/region with location $\bbx$ at time $t\geq0$ is denoted by $s(a,\bbx,t)$ or, with slight abuse of notation, when it is clear from the context, by $s(t)$ for brevity.
-Also, we assume that the robot has access to low level controllers $\bbu(t)$ to apply the skills in $\ccalA$.
-Hereafter, we assume perfect/error-free execution of these capabilities.
+Application of a skill $a$ at an object/region with location $\bbx$ at time $t\geq0$ is denoted by $s(a,\bbx,t)$ or, for brevity, when it is clear from the context, by $s(t)$.
+The time step $t$ is increased by one, once an action is completed.
+We assume that the robot has access to low-level controllers to apply the skills in $\ccalA$.